thisgeektweets/kinesisos.github.io/instructions.md

 ### Chroot-ing

-In this part, you are going to change root to the newly created Kinesis OS `/` partition in order to complete all the necessary initial configuration and preparation for the final system.
+In this section, root will be changed to the newly created Kinesis OS `/` partition in order to complete all the necessary initial configurations and preparations for the final system.

 If the
 [arch install scripts](https://www.archlinux.org/packages/extra/any/arch-install-scripts/)